arrow-kt/arrow-site/docs/docs/learn-by-example/2-handling-errors/README.md

 }
 ```

-Let's run it to find that the complete expression result is short-circuited to `None`, so we log our error message prepared for that case.
+If we run it we will find that the complete expression result is short-circuited to `None`, so we log our error message prepared for that case.

 ### Modelling errors